Blog 20 minutes read

 The course is ideal for those looking to enter the education sector with a strong foundation.
 Not only does it provide you with the necessary skills, but it also gives you a recognized qualification that can help you advance your career.
 Completing this course demonstrates a commitment to the profession and can make you a more competitive candidate for Teaching Assistant positions, particularly those involving special educational needs (SEN) or those with a pathway to a Higher Level Teaching Assistant (HLTA) role.

-Another valuable course to consider is the Early Years English Teaching Development Diploma.
-Completing this diploma can be especially beneficial if you’re interested in working with younger students, as it provides specialised training that can make you a more competitive candidate in early years settings.
+If you’re passionate about working with younger children, the Early Years English Teaching Development Diploma offers specialist training in literacy development, communication skills, and play-based learning.
+This course is ideal for Teaching Assistants working in nurseries, reception classes, or early primary school years. 🌼 Completing this diploma can be especially beneficial if you’re interested in working with younger students, as it provides specialised training that can make you a more competitive candidate in early years settings.

 Securing a Teaching Assistant role, especially without prior experience, can be competitive.
 However, a well-prepared application can help you make a strong impression.
 Here’s how to ensure your application stands out.